ainsleys/derivadex-api-docs/source/includes/main.md

 1. Deposit funds via Ethereum via an Ethereum client
 2. Authenticate and connect to the websocket API
 3. Submit and cancel orders via `commands`
-4. Subscribe to market and account data feeds via `subscriptions`
+4. Subscribe to the DerivaDEX state snapshot and transaction log

 Additionally, you should familiarize yourself with the [DerivaDEX types terminology](#Types) and [hashing & signing schemes](#Signatures & hashing).